dustinpfister/blog_posts/_posts/lodash_method.md

 ### 1.2 - Not using the method lodash method

 Often it is not going to end up being to much more complex to avoid having to use this method.
 Also if I am using it I can not help but think that the use of the method like this proves that I should be doing something different with the state of a collection.
+For example in the in rage example that I started out with why would I have references to an in range method like that for each object?
+Why not just call the in range method directly in the body of a function that I give to the filter method with the call function prototype method and just pass a reference to the nested object?

 ```js
 let inRange = function(){